 It is suitable for most fitness levels.
 A torch is recommended for a 200 m tunnel on this track.

 From the Karangahake Reserve car park, cross the suspension bridge over the Ohinemuri River then head uphill.
 Follow the Crown Tramway Track alongside the true left bank of the Waitawheta River.
 Cross the suspension bridge and continue upstream on the Crown Track past the Crown Stope and a picturesque swimming hole (40 minutes from the start) and then through the tunnel.

 A bridge crosses the Waitawheta River just before you reach Dickey Flat.
 Return the same way or pitch your camp for a relaxing overnight stay (fees apply).

 Located on the southern side of the Ohinemuri River.
 The main access point is the Karangahake Reserve Carpark on SH29 at Karangahake.

 Be careful of rockfall.

 Mine tunnels and shafts are dangerous and may be hidden by vegetation.

-The lower part of the Crown Track between the Karangahake Gorge Historic Walkway and the Underground Pumphouse will regularly be closed when heavy rainfall is forecast.
+The lower part of the Crown Track along the Karangahake Gorge Historic Walkway will regularly be closed when heavy rainfall is forecast.
 This is to ensure public safety, which could be affected by weather-induced slips and rock fall - regular occurrences on this track.